 - The 65 feet tall turbine prototype is a one-eight-scale version of a 6 mw, 423 feet rotor diameter design.
 It is the first floating turbine of its kind in the world, using advanced material systems with a unique floating hull and tower design

-- Data acquired during the 2013 deployments off Castine, Maine, will be used to optimize the design of UMaine’s patent-pending VolturnUS floating wind turbine system
+- Data acquired during the 2013 deployments off Castine, Maine, was used to optimize the design of UMaine’s patent-pending VolturnUS floating wind turbine system

 - The program goal is to reduce the cost of offshore wind to 10 cents/kWh by 2020, in order to compete with other forms of electricity generation without subsidies